ACTIVE: Continuous Similarity Search for Vessel Trajectories: Introduction

 \section{Introduction}

-Automatic Identification System (AIS) data, which provides real-time information on vessel positions, speeds, and directions, offers a rich resource for analyzing vessel movements.
+\IEEEPARstart{A}{utomatic} Identification System (AIS) data, which provides real-time information on vessel positions, speeds, and directions, offers a rich resource for analyzing vessel movements.
 With the growing availability of AIS data, understanding vessel trajectories has become essential for navigation safety~\cite{li2024vessel} and environmental monitoring~\cite{jin2021overview}.
-Trajectory similarity search~\cite{hu2023spatio}—identifying vessels following similar paths—plays a key role in applications such as collision avoidance~\cite{li2022evolutionary}, route optimization~\cite{xu2024managing}, and movement pattern analysis~\cite{hu2024estimator}.
+Trajectory similarity search~\cite{hu2023spatio} plays a key role in applications such as collision avoidance~\cite{li2022evolutionary}, route optimization~\cite{xu2024managing}, and movement pattern analysis~\cite{hu2024estimator}.

 Given the dynamic nature of maritime environments, real-time continuous trajectory similarity search is particularly valuable.
 It enables timely and proactive decision-making by identifying similar movement patterns as new AIS data arrives, facilitating responsive navigation and operational safety.
 Unlike traditional methods, which rely on retrospective analysis of complete trajectories, real-time similarity search operates incrementally, processing incoming data without requiring an entire trajectory.
 Moreover, real-time search considers the future movement trends and the destination of a moving object.
-For instance, as illustrated in Figure~\ref{fig:trajectory}, for a moving vessel $o$, given its current trajectory $T_o$ and target destination $p_o^d$, we continuously search for similar historical trajectories, accounting for both past movements and the vessel’s future trend.
+For instance, as illustrated in Fig.~\ref{fig:trajectory}, for a moving vessel $o$, given its current trajectory $T_o$ and target destination $p_o^d$, we continuously search for similar historical trajectories, accounting for both past movements and the vessel’s future trend.
 Despite significant progress in real-time trajectory similarity search, existing studies~\cite{ding2008efficient, xie2017distributed, wang2018torch, li2020vessel, he2022trass, luo2023vessel, bakalov2005efficient, bakalov2005time, ta2017signature, shang2017trajectory} face limitations, leading to the following challenges.